-- A. All signs permitted under § 154-68.1 shall require approval of the Planning Board prior to their erection, and the location of any permanent signs shall be shown on any site plan required pursuant Article XV.
-[Amended 9-12-2018 by L.L.
-No. 5-2018] - B. Except as noted in Subsection B and C below, any sign that will be located in a Commercial (C-1), General Business (GB), Industrial (I) and Commercial Recreation (CR) Districts, may be permitted as follows: - (1) Building mounted sign.
+- A. In the Commercial (C-1), General Business (GB), Industrial (I) and Commercial Recreation (CR) Districts, signs may be permitted as follows: - (1) Building mounted sign.
 Any sign shall advertise only the use of the principal building on which it is located or the services or wares provided from the building on which the sign is located.
-The total aggregate of signs shall not exceed one and one-quarter (1.25) square feet for each linear foot of principal storefront, or building frontage or a maximum total area of one hundred (100) square feet per site or parcel, excepting that any sign which projects horizontally from any portion of a building shall be limited to 25 square feet.
+The total aggregate of signs shall not exceed one and one-half (1.5) square feet for each linear foot of principal building frontage or a maximum total area of one hundred (100) square feet per site or parcel, excepting that any sign which projects horizontally from any portion of a building shall be limited to 25 square feet.
 In addition, no sign, or portion thereof, shall project horizontally over any street line or project closer than ten (10) feet to any side or rear property line.
-Signs shall not face any lot line of an adjoining residential district if within fifty (50) feet of said lot line. - (2) Free Standing Signs for any permitted principal use.
-Only one (1) freestanding sign advertising the use or uses of the premises on which it is located shall be permitted, and it shall not exceed twenty-five (25) square feet in area, nor shall any part of the sign project over any street line or project closer than ten (10) feet to any side or rear property line.
-Signs shall not face any lot line of an adjoining residential district if within fifty (50) feet of said lot line. - (3) Bulletin boards and signs not exceeding twelve (12) square feet may be permitted on the premises of churches, schools and similar nonprofit institutions, or a farm produce stand, advertising community events or activities related to the use of each premises.
+Signs shall not face any lot line of an adjoining residence district if within fifty (50) feet of said lot line.

+- (2) Free Standing Signs.
+Only one (1) freestanding or temporary sign advertising the use or uses of the premises on which it is located shall be permitted, and it shall not exceed twenty-five (25) square feet in area, nor shall any part of the sign project over any street line or project closer than ten (10) feet to any side or rear property line.
+Signs shall not face any lot line of an adjoining residence district if within fifty (50) feet of said lot line. - (3) A real estate sign or signs not exceeding six (6) square feet in total area and set back from the edge of the traveled portion of any road at least twenty (20) feet, advertising the sale or lease of the premises on which such sign is displayed, except that a sign or signs advertising such sale or lease not exceeding thirty (30) square feet in aggregate area may be allowed for a period of not more than one (1) year, renewable one (1) year at a time. - (4) A contractor's sign of not more than nine (9) square feet in area when displayed on the premises under construction. - (5) Bulletin boards and signs of not more than twelve (12) square feet on the premises of churches, schools and similar nonprofit institutions and which may or may not be a part of the architecture of the building. - (6) A sign for a farm produce stand not exceeding twelve (12) square feet in area.